Erol Yesilkaya: Life and work

-Yesilkaya and Marka had met in 2012 and worked together nine times so far.
 In an interview with the German trade magazine Blickpunkt:Film, Marka compares their cooperation to the "showrunner - principle".
 During the process of making a film, from idea development to film editing, Yesilkaya and Marka would be in constant exchange of information to achieve a good result.

 On October 20, 2020, the dystopian TV - Science fiction film Exit was broadcast on the nationwide German television channel Das Erste.
 For the film, Yesilkaya wrote the script and Marka directed again.
 It is set in the year 2047 and addresses the dimension and impact of artificial intelligence and digital life.
 The German film critic Arno Frank of Spiegel Online said, that a "perfectly formed dystopia like "Exit" [...] has not yet been seen on public television" in Germany.
 (Eine formvollendete Dystopie wie "Exit" [...] hat man bei den Öffentlich-Rechtlichen noch nicht gesehen.)

-It was announced in the press on February 2, 2021, that Marka and Yesilkaya are to film the German fantasy novel - bestseller The Gryphon (Der Greif, 1989) by Wolfgang Hohlbein as a series for Amazon Prime Video.
-The Gryphon is scheduled for release in 2023.
+Yesilkaya and Marka also filmed the German fantasy novel The Gryphon (Der Greif, 1989) by Wolfgang Hohlbein as television series for Amazon Prime Video.
+Here, Yesilkaya was showrunner alongside Marka and responsible for the scripts.
+The Gryphon was released on Amazon Prime on May 25, 2023.

+Reception

+The Tatort-episodes, which were made in collaboration with director Sebastian Marka were almost all praised by the German press and received good IMDb ratings.

+In addition, some of the crime scene episodes for which Yesilkaya wrote the scripts won German and international awards.
+For example, the Tatort-episodes Die Wahrheit and Long Live Death (Es lebe der Tod) were nominated for the German Television Crime Award in 2017 and the episode Das Nest in 2020.
+The Tatort-episode Long Live Death had its international premiere at the Austin Film Festival in 2016, where Yesilkaya was nominated for an audience award.

+Then, Yesilkaya and Marka were nominated for the prestigious German Grimme Award (Grimme-Preis) in 2017 for their Tatort-episode Die Wahrheit.
+They received it two years later for their Tatort-episode Meta.